sts10/sts10.github.io/_posts/2019-04-08-terminal-redox-alacritty.markdown

 - [Amp](https://github.com/jmacdonald/amp), [remacs](https://github.com/remacs/remacs), and [iota](https://github.com/gchp/iota) are all terminal text editors written in Rust.
 (Though I am _really_ locked into Vim at this point...)

 And, as mentioned above, there are a number of command line tools written in Rust not mentioned here.
 In fact there's [a Rust working group just for CLIs](https://github.com/rust-lang-nursery/cli-wg) (they're [on Twitter](https://twitter.com/CliRust) and [Mastodon](https://fosstodon.org/@clirust)).
 Separately, here's a [casual list of tools from a Mastodon user](https://mastodon.social/@wezm/101824862524557850)).

-And as for the ultimate commitment to using software written in Rust, there's an operating system written in Rust called [Redox](https://www.redox-os.org/), which has recently been [resurrected](https://www.redox-os.org/news/release-0.5.0/) after a year of stagnation.

 If you know of other cool tools written in Rust, let me know in the comments, on [Mastodon](https://octodon.social/@schlink), or on [Twitter](https://twitter.com/sts10).